Permit Fact Sheet

 Yes.
-Notification must be made using MassDEP's BWP AQ 06 Notification Prior to Construction or Demolition form, which can be found above.
+Notification must be made using the MassDEP BWP AQ 06 Notification Prior to Construction or Demolition form, which is available at: Asbestos & Construction/Demolition Notifications

-4. How do I submit the Construction/Demolition Notification Form?
+4. How do I submit the Construction/Demolition Notification Form and fee?

 5. What is the notification fee for construction or demolition projects?

 The notification fee required by MassDEP regulations (310 CMR 4.00, Timely Action and Fee Provisions) for construction or demolition projects is $100 per notification.
 However, owners of owner-occupied residential properties with four or fewer units, cities, towns, counties, districts of the Commonwealth, municipal housing authorities, and other state agencies are not subject to construction or demolition notification fees.

 No. If you withdraw a construction/demolition notification, the notification fee will not be refunded.

 7. What is the timeline for notification review?

 After the BWP AQ 06 is received, it may be reviewed by MassDEP.
 The notifier will be contacted only in case of deficiencies in the submitted notification form, in which case the construction/demolition operation may not start.
 When MassDEP informs the notifier of deficiencies in the notification form, the notifier will have 30 calendar days from the date of being informed of the deficiencies in which to respond.
 When the notifier responds to the deficiencies in the original notification form within the 30-day period, MassDEP may review the updated notification within the 10 working day notification period.
 If MassDEP does not issue a denial within 10 working days from receipt of an updated notification, the job may begin.
 MassDEP will only issue a denial in writing, either by email or U.S. Mail.